-Known as ‘FIAC’ for short, the 45th version of the art fair will be held at the Grand Palais from the 19th of October until the 9th 0f November.
+Known as ‘FIAC’ for short, the 46th version of the art fair was held at the Grand Palais from the 21st of October until the 24th 0f October 2021.
+2022 dates are still to be confirmed.
 Featuring all kinds of installations, modern art pieces, and contemporary design from all over the world, this is a can’t-be-missed for all fans of art exhibitions.

 If you’re a fan of all things costume-related and dressing up for Halloween, then you may well want to head out on the ReR A and take the train to Disneyland Paris.
-After all, the entirety of the month of October is dedicated to all things spooky in the land of fairytales.
+After all, the entirety of the month of October is dedicated to all things spooky in the land of fairytales, including daily Halloween themed parades.
 And, if you want to purchase your ticket in advance, then you can do so here!